PlaidCloud/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 ### Required Fields

-As with all other Kubernetes config, a DaemonSet needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other PlaidCloud config, a DaemonSet needs `apiVersion`, `kind`, and `metadata` fields.
 For general information about working with config files, see [running stateless applications](/docs/tasks/run-application/run-stateless-application-deployment/) and [object management using kubectl](/docs/concepts/overview/working-with-objects/object-management/).